Philanthropy

 • Better physical health

-Investing that aims to achieve specific social or environmental benefits in addition to a financial return.
-Also called social impact investing, it puts markets to work for profit and global good.
+Impact investing aims to achieve both social or environmental benefits and financial returns.
+Also known as social impact investing, this strategy uses markets to generate profit while driving positive global change.

 Scroll to Top